calmh/smartos-ancestry/README.md

 smartos-ancestry
 ================

-Show the "ancestry" if installed VM:s.
+Show the "ancestry" of installed VM:s, i.e. what image they are based on.
+This can be useful when wondering what old images can be removed from a host or what VM:s should be upgraded/migrated.
 Like so:

 ```
 [root@00-25-90-38-94-04 ~]# vmadm list